chostett/illuminesce/content/blog/posts/2024-12-16-Rabbit-Logic/index.md

 Forgiveness can occur between two rabbits provided:
 -   there is no *active harm* being done
--   there are opportunities for the rabbits to have repeat neutral or positive interactions
+-   there are Ωopportunities for the rabbits to have repeat neutral or positive interactions

 Let me explain what this means.